 The Marlin & Associates team is comprised of a group of seasoned professionals who have an unrelenting commitment to maximize value for our clients.
-Collectively, the team has advised on more than 200 information and technology transactions in more than 25 countries around the world.
+Collectively, our team has advised on more than 200 financial Technology, Data and Analytics transactions in 26 countries countries around the world.
 Much of the team has been together since shortly after the firm was founded more than a dozen years ago.
 Several M&A partners have held global C-level and senior operating roles in relevant industry sectors.
 This deep operating experience combined with extensive transaction expertise enables Marlin & Associates to provide an unparalleled level of strategic and financial advice to our clients as well as execution capability in nearly every conceivable situation.

 Our team has an extensive 13+ year track record of success during which we have built strong relationships that allow us to unlock shareholder value for our clients.

 George Beckerman joined Marlin & Associates Holding LLC in 2004 and leads M&A’s office in Washington DC.
 George has advised information and technology companies on strategic direction, acquisitions and divestitures for more than 25 years.
 During that time, his clientele has included a wide range of companies, large and small, US, Canadian and European, that serve professionals in business, finance, legal, academic and government sectors.
 His clients have included global corporations as well as businesses owned by entrepreneurs and financial sponsors.